c24b/crawax/README.rst

 + a BING SEARCH API KEY:
 To get an ** API KEY **from BING go to <http://datamarket.azure.com/dataset/bing/search>

 Crawtext has 2 basic mode:
-+ discovery : Create new entries in sources database and launch the crawler
++ discovery : Create new entries in sources database and launch the crawler that stores pertinent page into results collection
-+ crawl: Based on an **existing** sources database (specified in the project_name), launch the crawler
++ crawl: Based on an **existing** sources database (specified in the project_name), launch the crawler that stores pertinent page into results collection

 For first run, it is highly recommended to run **discovery** mode to create a sources database for crawling the web Then the two options might be considered:
-+ if you want to monitor content on the web based on a defined perimter use craw mode
++ if you want to monitor content on the web based on a defined perimeter use craw mode and track changes
-+ if you want to discover new sources based on your search use discovery mode
++ if you want to discover new sources based on your search use discovery mode and expand your search on new content pages

     In case the process is stopped by the user, the queue treatment is saved for next run (and stored in a specific collection `queue` in the database) you can restart process using command restart and clean the current queue using stop.